caspercasanova/interesting_things/README.md

 To my dismay, I don't have much publicly facing code that I am particularly proud of, and the code that is private is because I am too embarrassed to show it publicly.

 Most of the code I've written is in a Monorepo somewhere in Star Atlas Space.
 The examples below don't represent my everyday work.
-Most of my day to day work included more boring stuff.
+Most of my day to day work included more boring stuff like.
+I have a private repo atm of some web code but I don't want to make that public, but for an idea it is a Turborepo where I am experimenting with Solidjs and some other CSS libraries.
+I am also using Railway.app to deploy some code, and will eventually run some kind of crank that does something idk.

 A couple of things I find interesting.